nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **Command Line Interface (CLI)**: Text-based user interface that is used to view and manage device files
 * **Graphical User Interface (GUI)**: A visual way of interacting with a device using a variety of items
 * **Leads**: refers to contact with a potential customer, also known as a “prospect”
-* **Risk Appetite**: level of risk that a lead is prepared to accept in pursuit of his/her objectives, before action is deemed necessary to reduce the risk
+* **Risk Appetite**: level of risk that a client is prepared to accept in pursuit of his/her objectives, before action is deemed necessary to reduce the risk
 * **Disposable Income**: total clientele income minus clientele current taxes
 * **Client list**: the list of clients that is displayed in the GUI
 * **Address Book**: the list of clients where all clients inserted are kept